 For instance, Judaism celebrates New Year for Trees, Tu B’Shevat (the 15th day of the month Shevat).
 It is also known as Rosh HaShanah La’Ilanot and Tu Bishavat.
+It is also considered the “birthday” for fruit trees.
 The Hebrew calendar is lunisolar, so the dates shift each year in relationship to our western Gregorian Calendar.

 On Tu B’Shevat, the tradition was — and still is — to honour the trees with a blessing and by enjoying the biblical ”seven spices” which included wheat and barley, and the fruits of the trees: olives, dates, grapes, figs and pomegranates.